rfo909/CFT/README.md

 It's been in continous use since creation in 2018.

-Written in Java, it runs both on Linux (at home) and Windows environment (at work).
+Written in Java, it runs both on Linux and Windows environment.

-*README last updated 2021-11-09*
+*README last updated 2021-11-13*

 ## Terminal based - shell-like